CarlosArguilar/GRPO/grpo/README.md

 This sub-package contains all the core components required to train an agent with **Group-Relative Policy Optimisation (GRPO)**.
 Each module maps cleanly to a conceptual step in the GRPO pipeline, enabling the framework to remain **model-agnostic**, highly testable and easy to extend.

 > **Note**
-> This document will be progressively expanded.
-For the moment it focuses on the *experience buffer* because this is the linchpin that connects the rollout and optimisation phases.
-Other modules will be documented in upcoming iterations.
+> This document provides comprehensive coverage of all GRPO components.
+Each section focuses on the role, features, optimizations, and usage patterns of the core modules.

 ---